Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 ![Network Scanner]({{site.url}}/images/2015-05-top-ubuntu-touch-apps/networkscanner.jpg)

-One of the apps on my "we can't build this yet because of restrictions" list was Network Scanner.
+One of the apps on my "we can't build this yet because of restrictions" list was a Network Scanner.
 Then Michael Zanetti just went and not only built it before me, he even built it around `nmap`.
-Michael is still my hero, but for obvious reasons I also have to hate him a little.
+Michael is still my hero, but for obvious reasons I now also have to hate him a little.